 Ron Kerrigan <email@example.com>

-This film was first telecast in Los Angeles Monday 25 March 1957 on KTTV (Channel 11); its San Francisco television premiere took place 28 June 1958 on KGO-TV (Channel 7); in New York City its earliest documented airing took place 7 February 1960 on WCBS (Channel 2).
+This film was first telecast in Los Angeles Monday 25 March 1957 on KTTV (Channel 11) and in Philadelphia Thursday 28 November 1957 on WFIL (Channel 6); its San Francisco television premiere took place 28 June 1958 on KGO (Channel 7); in New York City its earliest documented airing took place 7 February 1960 on WCBS (Channel 2).
 See more »

 The murder plan calls for Gordon Thomas to go to Kansas City to catch the same plane that intended victim Harvey Upshaw is taking to New York.
 But when the plane to New York is shown taking off, the airport sign on the terminal is reversed (mirror image) AND it says "Chicago Municipal Airport."
 See more »